Office for Women's Careers

 Kathryn Rexrode, MD, MPH, Faculty Director, Office for Women's Careers

-Dr. Rexrode is also the Chief of the Division of Women's Health at Brigham and Women's Hospital and an Associate Professor of Medicine at Harvard Medical School.
+Dr. Rexrode is also the Chief of the Division of Women's Health at Brigham and Women's Hospital and a Professor of Medicine at Harvard Medical School.

 Women's Leadership Program (WLP)